Find a Qualified Attorney Near You

 |

-Note: On July 1, 2014 Indiana criminal law changed from classifying felonies as Classes A-D to Levels 1-6 as described above.
+Note: On July 1, 2014, Indiana criminal law changed from classifying felonies as Classes A-D to Levels 1-6 as described above.
 Some individuals, literature, or websites may still refer to the old system.
-Contact an experienced Indiana criminal defense lawyer for up to date information. |
+Contact an experienced Indiana criminal defense lawyer for up-to-date information. |

-Much like statutory rape laws, consent is no defense to child pornography charges as the child wasn't of the age to consent to the sexual conduct and its distribution.
-However, innocence, insanity, the material being for educational or another valuable purpose, and other defenses may apply.
-Indiana also created specific "sexting" defenses under Indiana Code Sections 34-42-4-4 and 35-49-3-4.
-Since July 1, 2014 it's a defense to having or disseminating child pornography if the defendant is less than 22 years old, less than 4 years older than the child depicted, they're in a dating or personal relationship, and the alleged victim consented to this behavior.
-This defense doesn't apply when the defendant shares the photo or film with others. |
+There is no consent defense to child pornography charges.
+Statutory rape laws decree that children cannot consent to sexual conduct or the distribution of pornography.
+Other defenses may apply, including arguments that the material is not obscene under the law.
+Possession of child pornography requires knowledge and intent.
+If you were unaware you had pornographic images on your phone or computer, you may have a defense of ignorance.
+These types of child pornography cases require additional legal assistance from forensic computer experts.
+Indiana also created specific sexting defenses under Indiana Code.
+Since July 1, 2014, it’s a defense to having or disseminating child pornography if the defendant is less than 22 years old, less than 4 years older than the child depicted, they’re in a dating or personal relationship, and the alleged victim consented to this behavior.
+This defense doesn’t apply when the defendant shares photos or digitized images of the victim with others. |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through the passage of new legislation, court rulings (including federal decisions), ballot initiatives, and other means.
+FindLaw strives to provide the most current information available.
+You should consult an attorney or conduct your own legal research to verify Indiana law(s) before making any legal decisions.

 Research the Law